LiangA/platform_science_assignment/README.md

 In this project, I have applied [Hungarian algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm) to assign drivers to their destinations based on specific rules.
 The core algorithm used in this project is widely recognized as the best solution for assignment problem.

-For the details of project design, please check [Module Design](./module_design.md).
+For the details of project design, implementation and analysis, please check [Module Document](./module_document.md).

 ## Getting Started